CIMX-FM: Studios and tower

 In 1987, CJOM increased its transmitting power to 100,000 watts from a tower in McGregor.
-Before this, the station's signal did not extend much further than the Detroit/Windsor area and the station's Detroit area ratings were minimal.
+Before this, the station's signal did not extend much further than the Detroit/Windsor area, and the station's Detroit area ratings were minimal.

 The station's studios changed a few times in the years.
 It was originally located in the Macabee's Building next to the Wandalyn Viscount Hotel on Ouellette Avenue between Erie Street and Giles Boulevard.
 In late 1982, CJOM and CKNW moved to the Bob Pedler Building, located on Cabana Road East near Howard Avenue in the southern part of Windsor.
-Eventually, the station relocated to the former "Big 8" CKLW building, at the corner of Ouellette Avenue and Tecumseh Road West when CHUM Limited purchased the station.
+Eventually, the station relocated to the former "Big 8" CKLW building, at the corner of Ouellette Avenue and Tecumseh Road West, when CHUM Limited purchased the station.

 The Mix to 89X

-CJOM-FM became CIMX-FM in 1990.
-CIMX was first known as The Mix with an adult contemporary format, but disc jockey Greg St. James began playing modern rock on his evening show (8 to midnight) beginning in September 1990.
+CJOM-FM became CIMX-FM in 1989.
+CIMX was first known as The Mix with an adult contemporary format, but disc jockey Greg St. James began playing modern rock on his evening show (8 p.m. to midnight) beginning in September 1990.
 This program was called "The Cutting Edge" and was eventually hosted by four different DJs, Greg St. James, Darren Revell, Michelle Denomme and Mr. Vertical.

-On May 13, 1991, the modern rock format went full-time and 89X was born.
+At 4 p.m. on May 30, 1991, the modern rock format went full-time and 89X was born.
 The first (and ultimately, the last) song on "89X" was "Stop!" by Jane's Addiction.
 CIMX-FM immediately took away many listeners from other youth-oriented stations in Detroit, particularly WHYT and WDFX, and may have been at least partially responsible for WHYT's decision to switch to an alternative format a few years later.

-CIMX had been owned by Canada's CHUM Limited since the late 1980s, but was sold along with the rest of CHUM's radio stations to CTVglobemedia in 2007.
-Its sister station, CIDR-FM, adopted an adult album alternative format in 2006, thus forcing CIMX to add more active rock songs to its playlist and go up against WRIF.
-Throughout the 2000s, the format has moved between alternative rock and active rock, with the station playing more metal rock than might be found on other alternative stations.
+CIMX had been owned by Canada's CHUM Limited since August 1985, but was sold along with the rest of CHUM's radio stations to CTVglobemedia in 2007.
+Its sister station, CIDR-FM, adopted an adult album alternative format in 2006, with CIMX adding more active rock songs to its playlist and go up against WRIF.
+Throughout the 2000s, the format moved between alternative rock and active rock, with the station playing more metal rock than might be found on other alternative stations.

 In the February 29, 2012, issue of Real Detroit Weekly, 89X was rated the best radio station in Detroit.
 Real Detroit Weekly also crowned 89X's own Jay Hudson the best DJ in Detroit for the fourth consecutive year.

 On March 30, 2017, Bell Media announced that it would close its US-based sales office in Bingham Farms, canceled CIMX's morning show "Cal & Co.", and laid off around a dozen people as part of a restructuring of its Windsor cluster.
 After the changes, CIMX began to once again experience more of an active rock lean.
 On April 3, 2017, CIMX debuted their new morning show The Morning X, hosted by long-time personality and music director Mark McKenzie.